ScottyVenable/MyPal/issues/bugs/[bug]--new-pal-name-textbox-uneditable.md

 - [ ] AI/LLM Integration
 - [ ] Database/Storage
 - [ ] Documentation
+- [ ] Testing
+- [ ] Security
 - [ ] Other: ___________

-**Current Behavior:**
+**Current Behavior:** (for bugs)
-After returning to the main menu, opening the New Pal dialog shows the name textbox visually, but it never accepts focus, no caret appears, and typing has no effect.
+Name input never gains focus; typing is ignored after returning to the main menu.

-**Expected Behavior:**
+**Expected Behavior:** (for bugs/enhancements)
-The name textbox should autofocus and allow typing every time the New Pal dialog opens, regardless of navigation path.
+The name textbox should autofocus and allow typing every time the dialog opens.

-## Reproduction Steps
+## Reproduction Steps (for bugs)
 1. Launch MyPal.
 2. Click `Exit` to return to the main menu.
 3. Click `New Pal`.
-4. Attempt to type in the name textbox and observe the missing focus.
+4. Attempt to type in the name textbox.

-## Acceptance Criteria
+## Acceptance Criteria (for features/enhancements)
-- [x] New Pal dialog autofocuses the name input after returning from the main menu.
+- [ ] New Pal dialog autofocuses the name field after returning from the main menu.
-- [x] Manual clicking on the name input always enables typing.
+- [ ] Manual focus on the name input always enables typing.
-- [ ] Automated UI/E2E test verifies the regression path.
+- [ ] Automated UI/E2E test covers this regression path.

 ## Technical Details
 **Environment:**
 - OS: Windows 10/11
 - App Version: v0.2.0-alpha (current)
-- Node.js Version: N/A (frontend issue)
+- Node.js Version: 18.x
 - React Native Version: N/A

 **Error Messages/Logs:**